 AM – Baltra Airport Upon arrival at Seymour Ecological Airport, a check-up is carried out first, to ensure that no foreign plant or animal species are introduced into the islands.
 Furthermore, your TCC (Transit Control Card) is stamped; this must be kept safe during your trip, as it has to be presented again on your return flight.
 In addition, entrance to the Galapagos National Park is due for entry (US $100), if this has not yet been paid.
 Your guide will meet you at the airport, assist you with the luggage, and accompany you on the short bus ride to the harbor of Puerto Ayora.
 Here you will climb aboard the M/Y Aqua!
 After greeting the crew and the captain, your cabins will be assigned to you and then you will enjoy your first lunch on-board.

-PM – North Seymour This islet is one of most visited sites, and it is teeming with birdlife.
+PM – North Seymour This islet is one of the most visited sites, and it is teeming with birdlife.
 An easy circular path takes you through the archipelago’s most extensive colonies of blue-footed boobies and frigate birds.
 At the beginning of the breeding season, adult frigate bird-males blow up their vivid red pouches to impressive football-sized balloons.
 This is one of the few spots where you can compare the magnificent and the great frigate bird breeding next to each other.

 Day 2 – Wednesday

 AM – South Plazas South Plaza is located at the east of Santa Cruz Island, and forms part of two islands known as Islas Plazas.
 Despite its small size, some of the most interesting and outstanding species of the Galapagos are found here.
 The Plazas land iguanas are smaller than their relatives found on other islands.
 There are several hybrid iguanas, a result of crossing a male marine iguana and a female land iguana; they are unique, recognizable at first glance by their black/grey color, with a land iguana’s crest, but face and tail of the marine iguana.
 The large population of iguanas is due to the presence of tuna, their favorite food.
-Swallow-tailed gulls nesting in the rugged cliffs are seen along with other seabirds such as Audubon shearwaters, red-billed tropicbirds, frigate birds, and brown pelicans.
+Swallow-tailed gulls nesting in the rugged cliffs is seen along with other seabirds such as Audubon shearwaters, red-billed tropicbirds, frigate birds, and brown pelicans.

 PM – Santa Fe Located in the south-eastern part of the Galapagos, this island was formed from an uplift rather than being of volcanic origin, which is why it is mostly at.
-There are some theories which claim that this could be the oldest island in the Archipelago.
-Santa Fe is home to a number of endemic species like the Galapagos Hawk, Galapagos snake, Galapagos mockingbird, rice rats and one of the two species of lands Iguanas of the islands.
+There are some theories that claim that this could be the oldest island in the Archipelago.
+Santa Fe is home to a number of endemic species like the Galapagos Hawk, Galapagos snake, Galapagos mockingbird, rice rats, and one of the two species of lands Iguanas of the islands.
 After disembarking into the beautiful and clear waters you will be in contact with one of the many sea lion colonies.

 Along the trail, many salt bushes can be seen as well as the giant prickly pear cactus – gigantism is a characteristic of oceanic islands.
 There are many possibilities to snorkel with playful sea lions and tropical fish.